taehyun-yoon/Bleach_scripts/README.md

 Dependencies
 ------------

-- "process.c" is written in C/C++
+- "process.c" is written in C

 - All other codes are wrtten in python3

 Description of files
 --------------------